-Oona Johnsen is the principal of OONA JOHNSEN LANDSCAPE ARCHITECTURE (OJ-LA) and a California licensed landscape architect with over 15 years' of experience in the field of landscape architecture and planning.
-A leader in promoting sustainable and ecological approaches to site and landscape design, her specialties include the design and management of LEED projects, green roof design and consultation, site planning projects which require Low Impact Development strategies and incorporation stakeholder and/or community involvement in the design process.
+Oona Johnsen is a licensed landscape architect in Florida and California with 19 years of experience in the field of landscape architecture.
+A leader in promoting sustainable and ecological approaches to site and landscape design, her specialties include LEED projects, public projects, low impact development strategies, and projects that incorporate stakeholder and/or community input during the design process.

-Expertise and past project settings include site improvements and phased planning efforts for institutional, campus, and commercial settings which include plaza, vehicular and pedestrian circulation, streetscape, planting, and playground design.
-Additionally, OJ-LA has designed artful and intimate spaces for residential, hotel, and resort settings.
-Attention to how the space will be used and cared for is important research and typically includes stakeholder design charrettes to achieve the full purpose of each space created.
+Expertise and past project settings include site improvements and phased planning efforts for military communities, institutional and school campuses, and public settings which include complete streets/public realm revitalization, plazas/courtyards, hardy planting in difficult site settings/structural soils, and playground design.
+Additionally, Oona has designed artful and intimate spaces for residential, hotel, and resort settings.
+Attention to how the space will be used and maintained is important research and leads to project success.

 - Member, American Society of Landscape Architects (ASLA)